TABULA RASA

 We invite you to join us for a transformative experience that will help you recharge your batteries, connect with like-minded people, and discover your inner potential.
 Let us be your tabula rasa, a blank slate where you can start afresh and write your own story of personal growth and fulfillment.

-The language of the retreat is English, but instructors speak Estonian and Russian.
+The language of the retreat is Russian and Estonian, translation provided into both languages.

 Retreat activities